bixb922/crank-organ/doc-software/README.md

 # Installation and configuration
 ## Prerequisite hardware and software

 This software is designed for a ESP32-S3 N8R8 or N16R8 microcontroller.
 N8R8 means 8 Mb flash, 8 Mb RAM.
 N16R8 means 16 Mb flash, 8 Mb RAM.
-The ESP32-S3 is most easily available on boards (modules) like the ESP32-S3-Devkit-C or equivalents.
+The ESP32-S3 is most easily available on boards (modules) like the ESP32-S3-Devkit-C or similar boards.
 There are many vendors offering these boards.

-For a 20 pipe organ, see the hardware section for a schematic.
-It's best to connect a touchpad, which really is any metal knob such as a drawer knob connected with a single wire to the input port of the ESP32-S3.
+For a 20 pipe organ, see the hardware section (doc-hardware folder) for a schematic.
+It's best to connect a touchpad, which really is any metal knob or disc such as a drawer knob connected with a single wire to the input port of the ESP32-S3.
 The touchpad senses the touch of the hand with a capacitive sensing technology.

 Optionally a crank sensor and microphone can be installed.
 Crank sensor is still being developed.
+Post an issue for an update about the crank sensor.

 If more than 20 pipes/solenoids are needed, see hardware section of this repository.
+This will need a MCP23017 port expander.

 Use Chrome or Firefox on a cell phone, PC, MAC or tablet to control the microcontroller.
 Safari is not supported.

 ## Prerequisites installing and configuring the software

-Installation is easiest done with command line commandss, i.e. cmd on windows, terminal on Mac.
+Installation is easiest done with command line commands, i.e. using cmd on windows or Terminal on Mac.
 You should be familiar with commands such as dir or ls and cd.

 No programming required.
 Configuration is done via web pages and forms with a browser.

 Install Python from python.org.
 You don't need to program with python, but the programs to manage the microcontroller need the Python runtime.

-Python includes the pip "pip installs Python" utility.
+Python includes the pip "pip installs Python libraries" utility.
 Install esptool and mpremote using: ```pip install esptool```and ```pip install mpremote```

-Install the git utility, to access github.com easily.
+Install the git utility, to access github.com easily, to clone this repository to your PC.

 # Installation